-Restore is an initiative that brings together trauma survivors, business owners, and the community to co-create spaces that are trauma sensitive.
+An initiative that brings together trauma survivors, business owners, and the community to co-create spaces that are trauma-sensitive.

 The overwhelming majority of adults in the US have experienced at least one traumatic event in their lifetime.
 Of this, 8% of adults will have Post-Traumatic Stress Disorder (PTSD) at any given time.

-While PTSD is often associated with male, veteran populations the majority of those who actually have it are civilian women.
+While PTSD is often associated with male, veteran populations the majority of these diagnoses are civilian women.
 In fact, women are 2-3X more likely to develop PTSD than men are.

 Design WITH Accessibility